 DCore is DPoS, so PoS style staking will not be implemented.
 When voting responsibly you get to rest safe knowing that you have done your part to ensure DCore (and your DCT) remains decentralized and secure.

-Vesting will be introduced in Q2 and may provide some benefits for long term holders, like reducing transaction costs (details are still being discussed).
+Vesting was introduced in Q2 2018, which provides some benefits for long term holders, like reducing transaction costs and more.